SimonBiggs/scriptedforms/example/README.md

 First drop your package on a network share.

-Then download and install the latest Python3 Anaconda distribution from the following link:
+Then download and install the latest Python3 Anaconda distribution from the following link on the computer of the user who will need to use your software:

  > <https://www.anaconda.com/download>